 The more audience data you collect, the easier it is to define your ideal customers.

-With this kind of data made accessible through visual pipelines, reports and dashboards, marketers at all levels know who to target for the best sales outcomes.
-They can tailor content to engage with the right buyers: those most likely to become loyal followers.
+Visual pipelines, reports and dashboards let marketers at all levels know who to target for the best sales outcomes.
+By tailoring your marketing content, you can engage with the right buyers: those most likely to become loyal followers.

-A CRM will help you get to know large groups of people in granular detail so you can address specific pain points, build trust and keep the same customers coming back.
+A CRM will help you address specific pain points, build trust and keep the same customers coming back.